LNicholsonDev/Python-Projects-Intermediate/README.md

 > Skill - Practice using dictionary data structures and advanced data types.

 (2) Interact with Dog
 > About - Allows a user to interact with a dog simulation.
-Command menu allows Status, Feed, Walk, and Quit.
+Command menu allows Status, Feed, Walk, and Quit. \n
 > Skill - Develop skills working with objects in a defined class.